 More widely recognized by its abbreviation of “FMLA”, the Family and Medical Leave Act provides a host of protections to employees or family members of employees who are suffering from an illness.
 Specifically, the FMLA provides that, over a one year period, eligible employees are entitled to take twelve workweeks of leave and return to their same position and under the same conditions.
 This article outlines the Top Five steps an employee should take before returning to work.

-This article by TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on April 7, 2016.
+TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on April 7, 2016.

 The Family and Medical Leave Act: 5 Steps to Safeguard Your Protections